 A whale tattoo is a positive symbol of wisdom, protection, and transformation.
 It can also signify the special kinship you feel with these soulful animals, even on a spiritual level.
 Furthermore, it may mean that you are a protector of whales and the world’s oceans.

 Tattoo meanings are deeply personal to the person whose skin they adorn.
 But hopefully understanding more about whale symbols and mythology can bring even deeper meaning to your tattoo.

-While conservation efforts have protected some whale species from going extinct, the fact is that many are still endangered, such as blue whale, or critically endangered, such as the right whale.
-Threats to whales include hunting (or whaling), oil and gas development, toxins in the ocean, habitat disruption from climate change, starvation, and getting tangled in discarded fishing nets.
-If you care about whales, please do what you can to protect them.
+While conservation efforts have protected some whale species from going extinct, the fact is that many are still endangered, such as blue whales, or critically endangered, including right whales.
+Threats to whales include hunting (or whaling), oil and gas development, toxins in the ocean, habitat disruption from climate change, starvation, and getting tangled in discarded fishing nets.32 If you care about whales, please do what you can to protect them.
 Here are some organizations that are working to protect whales: